Pension Bible

 Fee model

-Flat percentage · No SIPP · Workplace available
+Flat percentage · No direct SIPP · Workplace available

-Platform fee only.
-Fund charges (OCF) are additional: 0.14%–0.31% fund management charge (on top of service charge)
+Representative provider/platform charge.
+Fund charges and adviser charges may be additional unless the provider note says they are included: 0.14%–0.31% fund management charge (on top of service charge)

 Note: L&G is overwhelmingly a workplace provider.
 The 0.25% service charge is for the direct personal pension/drawdown only.
 Workplace charges are employer-negotiated (typically 0.30%–0.50% all-in).
 L&G does not offer a SIPP with broad fund or share access.

-Legal & General is one of the UK's two largest workplace pension providers by assets under management, but its direct-to-consumer offering is deliberately simple.
-The personal pension and drawdown products charge a flat 0.25% service charge — competitive in isolation — but the fund range is limited to just 5 multi-index funds.
+Legal & General is a major workplace pension provider, but its direct-to-consumer offering is deliberately simple.
+The personal pension and drawdown products charge a flat 0.25% service charge, while the fund range is limited to a default option and 5 multi-index funds.
 There is no SIPP, no share dealing, and no access to third-party funds.
-L&G is best understood as a workplace pension giant: if your employer uses L&G, you benefit from employer-negotiated rates and automatic contributions.
-For self-directed investors seeking broad fund choice, L&G's direct products are too limited.
-The 0.25% rate is honest and transparent, but the total cost including fund charges (0.14%–0.31%) pushes the all-in rate to 0.39%–0.56%.
+L&G has a major workplace pension presence, where employer-negotiated rates and automatic contributions can differ from direct product pricing.
+For self-directed investors seeking broad fund choice, the direct product range is limited.
+The 0.25% rate is transparent, but the total cost including fund charges (0.14%–0.31%) pushes the all-in rate to 0.39%–0.56%.

 Strengths